Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Applying for a permit also ensures you are aware of any scheduled construction or maintenance work during your event or filming.

-You cannot film on or hold an event by a provincial highway before a permit has been issued to you by Alberta Transportation.
+You cannot film on or hold an event by a provincial highway before a permit has been issued.

 Permits are subject to the: